Killing of Ayman al-Zawahiri

 On 31 July 2022, Ayman al-Zawahiri, the leader of the Salafi jihadist group al-Qaeda, was killed by a United States drone strike in Kabul, Afghanistan.

 Al-Zawahiri was one of the planners of the September 11 attacks against the United States.
 He succeeded Osama bin Laden as leader of al-Qaeda after bin Laden was killed by U.S. forces in Pakistan on 2 May 2011.

 He was located and tracked by the Central Intelligence Agency (CIA) months before his death.
 After receiving authorization from U.S. president Joe Biden to initiate the strike, the CIA fired two Hellfire missiles at the balcony of al-Zawahiri's house, killing him.

-The strike came nearly a year after the conclusion of the war in Afghanistan.
-U.S. officials called al-Zawahiri's presence in Afghanistan a violation of the agreement for the withdrawal of American forces from the country, under which the Taliban would not allow al-Qaeda members any sanctuary.
+The strike came nearly a year after the conclusion of the war in Afghanistan. al-Zawahiri's presence in Afghanistan was a violation of the agreement for the withdrawal of American forces from the country, under which the Taliban would not allow al-Qaeda members any sanctuary.
 Following the strike, members of the Haqqani network attempted to cover up al-Zawahiri's death, although the U.S. was able to confirm it.
 In response to the strike, Biden released a statement announcing al-Zawahiri's death, calling it a "deliverance of justice".